 On May 11, 2016, the Company received the Golden Arrow Project Plan of Operations Approval from the US Bureau of Land Management for the State of Nevada.
 The Plan of Operations allows for drilling of up to 240,000 feet (approximately 73,000 metres) over a ten year period.
-The Company is required to increase the reclamation bond on Golden Arrow to US\$94,011 from the current amount of US\$18,037.
+The Company is required to increase the reclamation bond on Golden Arrow to US\$94,011 from the current amount of US\$18,037 upon commencement of exploration.